Generic Name: levetiracetam (LEE-ve-tye-RA-se-tam)

 - Contact your health care provider if your seizures become worse or if you have a new type of seizure.

-- Patients who take Keppra tablets may be at increased risk for suicidal thoughts or actions.
-The risk may be greater in patients who have had suicidal thoughts or actions in the past.
+- Keppra tablets may cause behavior changes and mental or mood problems.
+Patients who take Keppra tablets may also be at increased risk for suicidal thoughts or actions.
+The risk of suicidal thoughts or actions may be greater in patients who have had suicidal thoughts or actions in the past.
 Watch patients who take Keppra tablets closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual changes in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.

-- Serious rashes have been reported with the use of Keppra tablets.
-Most of the serious rashes that have occurred with the use of Keppra tablets developed within the first 14 to 17 days after starting treatment.
-However, rashes have also been reported to occur at least 4 months after starting treatment.
-Contact your doctor at once if you develop rash symptoms, including red, swollen, blistered, or peeling skin.
+- Serious skin reactions (Stevens-Johnson syndrome/toxic epidermal necrolysis) have been reported with the use of Keppra tablets.
+They can cause serious health problems that may not go away, and sometimes death.
+Most of the serious skin reactions developed within the first 14 to 17 days after starting treatment.
+However, skin reactions have also been reported to occur at least 4 months after starting treatment.
+Contact your doctor at once if you develop signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
 Treatment with Keppra tablets should be stopped if rash occurs, unless it is clearly determined that the medicine did not cause the rash.
 Talk with your doctor for more information.

-- Lab tests, including kidney function, may be performed while you use Keppra tablets.
+- Lab tests may be performed while you use Keppra tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Keppra tablets with caution in the ELDERLY; they may be more sensitive to its effects.